nofilsiddiqui-2000/nofilsiddiqui-2000/README.md

-# 👋 Hi there, I'm Nofil Siddiqui! 🚀
+# 👋 Hi there, I'm Nofil! 🚀

 Welcome to my digital playground!
 This is where I experiment, learn, and build creative solutions using technology.
 Whether it’s exploring AI, analyzing data, or developing exciting web applications, I’m always up for a challenge.